SPYQ vs. TSLQ

 Frequently Asked Questions

 SPYQ is categorized as Leveraged Equities, while TSLQ is Inverse Equities.
-Their fees differ too: 1.30% for SPYQ and 1.15% for TSLQ.
+They also come from different issuers: AXS and Tradr.
+Their fees differ too: 1.30% for SPYQ and 1.17% for TSLQ.

 Find the right allocation for SPYQ and TSLQ